 The Oct.
 18 presentation to Nutmeg TU will focus on the Housatonic River.
 Learn how an angler can catch trophy trout at the foot of the Berkshires, then travel an hour south to the river mouth between Stratford and Milford and catch striped bass the same day.
 The slide show covers fishing locations on the “lower” Housy from the Ousatonic Dam in Derby to the Long Island Sound.
 Dinice will cover river access points, fishing gear, flies/baitfish imitations, fishing techniques, and an array of photos of successful fishermen.
 He will have a limited number of A Guide to Stripers n the Housatonic.

 Nutmeg Chapter of Trout Unlimited 217 encompasses Fairfield, Westport, Weston, Easton, Redding, Trumbull, Monroe, Bridgeport, Stratford, Milford and Shelton.
 Its mission is to conserve, protect and restore coldwater fisheries and their watersheds, particularly in local rivers such as the Saugatuck, Mill, Aspetuck, Pequonnock and Farmill.
-More information can be found at nutmegtrout.org.general meeting, Housatonic River, salt water fishing
+More information can be found at nutmegtrout.org.Tags: general meeting, Housatonic River, salt water fishing